ief015/open-konstruktor/SAVE-STRINGS.md

 ## Layer 8: Metal horizontal connections

+This layer represents the horizontal connections metal tiles.

 This layer has a length of `528` *((27 + 3) * 44)*.

 Columns have 27 1-byte elements: